-Get ready to be mind blown, disgusted, pissed and converted by the end of this post.
-I’m talking all about natural v. conventional wine and it’s about to get REAL.
+Get ready to be mind blown and disgusted, and converted to a Dry Farm Wines subscription by the end of this post.
+I’m talking all about natural vs. conventional wine production, plus I review Dry Farm Wine in 2021.
+It’s about to get REAL.

 Let me first start by saying, anyone who knows me, knows I’m no stranger to a good cab franc, cab sab, malbec…heck, I’ll even throw merlot in there because I’m inclusive like that.
 But let’s take a minute and talk about what’s going on, and in, that bottle of wine we pick up at the corner packie.

 - Ingredients to consider in conventional wine (aka additives).

 - Meet Dry Farm Wines, the natural option.

 - Get a bottle of wine for JUST A PENNY.

 Ingredients to consider in conventional wine